Are there Castles in New Zealand?

 William’s wife Eliza was an Australian property heiress and he had lofty dreams of building a mansion for her on the Otago Peninsula.

-He spared no expense building the 43 room family home which he called simply The Camp.
+He spared no expense building the 43 room family home in 1871 which he called simply The Camp.
 It was a local Newspaper that dubbed it The Castle.

 It took three years to construct and another twelve to fit out with marble, slate and glass from around the world as well as with local Rimu, Honeysuckle and Kauri timber.
 Only the best would do.